USPTO Changes Office Action Response Deadline from Six to Three Months

 Before starting the trademark Office Action response, review carefully the “Issue date” near the top of the letter.

 - Note any deadlines listed in the document.
-You must respond within six months of the issue date.
+You must respond within three months of the issue date.

 - Review the bullet points at the top of the first paragraph, sometimes it may say “Summary of Issues.”